tgi-io/tgi-core/README.md

 Interface To Do
 ---
-- sys bar
+- system commands (presentation?)
-- app bar
+- application commands (sub of system)
 - workspace
 - cli factor for commands app commands / prefix for system